jamesrwilliams/personal-site/src/posts/2023/salesforce-commerce-cloud-react-custom-attribute-editors.md

 ```

 Note how we're using the same `customEditorClient.js` in both the `customEditorBreakout.json` and
 `customEditor.json` files.
-This is deliberate as we want the same react app to be mounted in both
+This is deliberate as we want the same React app to be mounted in both
 our "inline" and "breakout" editors.
 We need to make the following additions to our
 original `customEditor.js` file also: